Harassment and Discrimination Reporting Procedure

 Section 504 and Title II Coordinators

 The employees designated by the MPTC President who have the responsibility of oversight of Section 504 and Title II activities and investigations.
-The President has appointed the following Section 504 and Title II Coordinators: Scott Lieburn, Dean of Students, and Paula Stettbacher, Director of Human Resources.
+The President has appointed the following Section 504 and Title II Coordinators: Bonnie Bauer, Student Support Services Manager, and Beth Mendoza, Director of Human Resources.

 Discrimination: A difference in treatment in any service, program, course or facility provided by MPTC that is based on a person’s membership in a Protected Class.

 Equal Opportunity Officers: Employees designated by MPTC’s President who have the responsibility of coordinating this Procedure.
-MPTC’s Equal Opportunity Officers are Leslie Laster, Diversity Relations Manager, and Christy Blessing, Employment Manager.
+MPTC’s Equal Opportunity Officers are Leslie Laster, Diversity Relations Manager, and Karli Resch, Talent Management.